Brownfield Register of Land

 The Town and Country Planning (Brownfield Land Register) Regulations 2017 ('the Regulations') place a responsibility on the Council to prepare and maintain a register of brownfield sites.

-The Register was informed by the Strategic Housing Land Availability Assessment 2017 (SHLAA) which has been prepared as part of the evidence base for Plan:MK and planning permissions, commencements and completions as at 30 September 2018.
-Please note that all sites commenced or completed as at the aforementioned date have been removed as it was deemed they were no longer 'available' for development.
+The Register was initially informed by the Strategic Housing Land Availability Assessment 2017 (SHLAA), which has been prepared as part of the evidence base for Plan:MK, and planning permissions, commencements and completions as at 30 September 2018.
+Please note that all sites commenced or completed as of 30 September 2020 have been removed as it was deemed they were no longer 'available' for development.

-You can view the Brownfield Register (CSV, 31KB) here.
+You can view the most recent Brownfield Register at the following link:

 Site boundaries can be viewed on the Brownfield Register map category layer at the following link: